István Anhalt: 1971–1984, move to Kingston

 Anhalt's mixed work schedule of administration, composition, and teaching was one he carried with him to Kingston, Ontario in 1971 when he became the head of Queen's University's Department of Music.
 He remained in this position until 1981.
 He continued to teach at the university until 1984 when he retired.
 During his years at Queen's University, Anhalt continued to write, compose and teach.
 His composition La Tourangelle premiered in July 1975, and soon after he began to work on another piece, which would be his second opera, Winthrop.
 All the while, he also worked on his monograph Alternative Voices.
 He became a mentor for a number of his students, many of whom kept in touch with him until the final years of his life.

 Retirement and death

-After his retirement, Anhalt continued to composer, and to write scholarly and other articles.
+After his retirement, Anhalt continued to compose, and to write scholarly and other articles.
 He died at the age of 92, on February 24, 2012, in Kingston, at St. Mary's of the Lake Hospital.